jonschlinkert/vertical-rhythm/README.md

 Designed to be mostly framework agnostic, although the baseline styles for normalizing are borrowed from Bootstrap.
-This means `vertical-rhythm.less` will make a good drop-in component for Bootstrap, but it can also be used standalone for any project.
+This means `vertical-rhythm.less` will make a good drop-in component for Bootstrap, _but it can also be used standalone for any project_.

 ## How does this work?